top of page

 Frances Murray, 2024

-As a photographer drawn to experimentation and exhibiting internationally under the name Patricia White, I loved turning the camera’s ability to record detail and light into abstract environments outside of time and place.
-I found enduring excitement for the better part of a decade engaging the transitions in my process to produce images with satisfying and unusual surface interest.
-The many steps in producing these camera images gave them very much a life of their own.
+As a photographer earlier in my life, I was drawn to experimentation.
+I exhibited and was collected internationally under the name Patricia White.
+I loved turning the camera’s ability to record detail and light into abstract environments outside of time and place.
+I found enduring excitement for the better part of a decade using the transitions in my process to produce images with satisfying and unusual surface interest.
+The many steps in producing these camera images, including painting on them, gave them very much a life of their own.
+I loved that.

 Felt work engages me in the same way.
-I lost much of my eyesight some years ago, causing adjustments in my life and creative practice.
-It took time to find my footing.
-The pure physicality of making felt restored my adventurous spirit and awakened my creative vision.
-Laminating natural fibers and fabrics to luminous, durable felt produces light-weight, beautiful surfaces with a sculptural range and scale that is limitless.
+I lost much of my eyesight some years ago, causing profound adjustments in my life and creative practice.
+It took time to regain my footing.
+The pure physicality of making felt restored my adventurous spirit and awakened my joy and creative vision.
+Laminating natural fibers and fabrics into luminous, durable felt produces light-weight, beautiful surfaces with a narrative range and compositional depth that is limitless.

 Making felt is an ancient practice.
+It is perfect for me is that it is so tactile.
 The wet, soapy dance that produces finished felt delivers unexpected outcomes when layouts shrink sometimes half their original size.
-The process can render both subtle and profound illusionary reference and color blends adding depth and complexity to design.
-The heartbeat of my felt work is my love of metaphor, movement, and abstraction.
+The shrinkage renders both subtle and dramatic texture changes rights before your eyes.
+Color blends add depth and complexity to design.
+The heartbeat of my felt work is my love of metaphor, movement, color and abstraction.
 I am grateful to share this work in the context of what came before it.

 IMG_0812.JPEG